terrelsa13/MUMC/README.md

 #----------------------------------------------------------#
 whitetag='white_tagname,white_tag name,white_tag-name'
 ```
-#### Set the minimum number of episodes to remain; Does not care about played or unplayed states:
+#### At least this many episodes will remain in each tv series; Does not care about played or unplayed states:
 ```python
 #----------------------------------------------------------#
 # Decide the minimum number of episodes to remain in all tv series'